aljokha/murshid-capstone/WRITEUP.md

 conv-C  questions_asked: 1 (different student)

 conv-B's answer, in Arabic, without the student asking for Arabic:
-آخر موعد للانسحاب هو **نهاية الأسبوع العاشر** من الفصل الدراسي. [course_withdrawal.md]
+آخر موعد للانسحاب هو نهاية الأسبوع العاشر من الفصل الدراسي. [course_withdrawal.md]

-The counter is the unambiguous proof: the student asked once in `conv-A` and the count came back as **2** in a completely different thread, while a different student in `conv-C` started from 1.
-That value cannot have come from the thread, because the thread was new.

-One honest wrinkle in the printed line above. `conv-B` reports `language recalled: en`, not `ar`, even though its answer is in Arabic.
-Both are correct and the reason is ordering: the profile is read at the *start* of the run — where `preferred_language` was still `ar`, which is why the answer came back in Arabic — and rewritten at the *end* with the language of the current question, which was English.
-So the field tracks the most recent language rather than a stable preference.
-That is a design weakness, not a memory failure: a real system should either keep the first observed language until the student changes it explicitly, or store a per-language count.
-The `questions_asked` counter is unaffected and is the cleaner proof of the two.
 ```

-If `conv-B` had reported 1, the value was living in the thread rather than the
-store, and it would not have been long-term memory at all.

-**Short-term proof** — a follow-up resolved from the previous turn on the same
-thread:
+The counter is the unambiguous proof: the student asked once in `conv-A` and the
+count came back as **2** in a completely different thread, while a different
+student in `conv-C` started from 1.
+That value cannot have come from the thread,
+because the thread was new.

+One honest wrinkle. `conv-B` reports `language recalled: en`, not `ar`, even
+though its answer is in Arabic.
+Both are correct, and the reason is ordering:
+the profile is read at the *start* of the run — where `preferred_language` was
+still `ar`, which is why the answer came back in Arabic — and rewritten at the
+*end* with the language of the current question, which was English.
+So the field
+tracks the most recent language rather than a stable preference.
+That is a
+design weakness, not a memory failure: a real system should keep the first
+observed language until the student changes it explicitly, or store a
+per-language count.
+The `questions_asked` counter is unaffected and is the
+cleaner proof of the two.

+### Short-term proof

 ```
-turn 1: The minimum attendance required is **75%** of the scheduled contact
+turn 1: The minimum attendance required is **75 %** of the scheduled contact
-        hours for each course. 【attendance_policy.md】
+        hours. [attendance_policy.md]

   [rewrite] 'What happens if I fall below it?'
          -> 'What happens if I fall below the minimum attendance percentage?'

-turn 2: If your attendance drops below the required 75 percent, you will be
+turn 2: If your attendance in a course drops below the minimum 75 %, you will be
-        **barred from sitting the final examination** for that course and will receive a **grade of DN (denied)**, which is treated as an **F for GPA purposes**【attendance_policy.md】.
+        barred from sitting the final examination for that course and will receive a grade of **DN** (Denied).
+This DN is treated as an **F** for GPA purposes. [attendance_policy.md]
 ```

+The `[rewrite]` line is the evidence.
+"It" was resolved from the previous turn
+on the same thread — a question meaningless in isolation was answered correctly
+because the thread carried context.

 ---